Portugal's airport workers threaten to strike in late August | Business

 - Portugal

-The strike threat by Portugal's Civil Aviation Workers' Union (SINTAC) and the Commercial Aviation Staff Union (SQAC) is the latest in a series of walkouts at a time Europe's transport sector continues to struggle handling a return to travel after pandemic lockdowns.
-The strike is set to take place from Aug.
-19 to Aug.
-21, an usually busy summer weekend for travel, the unions said in a joint statement.
+Portugal's civil aviation workers on Monday threatened to go on a three-day strike in late August, accusing the conglomerate that operates the country's biggest airports of failing to increase wages and provide better working conditions.
+The strike threat by Portugal's Civil Aviation Workers' Union (SINTAC) and the Commercial Aviation Staff Union (SQAC) is the latest in a series of walkouts at a time Europe's transport sector continues to struggle handling a return to travel after COVID-19 pandemic lockdowns.

-They have accused airport operator ANA, which manages 10 airports in Portugal including in Lisbon, Porto and Faro, and French group Vinci, which controls ANA, of making multi-million euro net profits but not paying decent wages to their workers.
-The unions have also demanded that ANA and Vinci, which did not immediately reply to requests for comment, adopt "urgent" measures to guarantee workers feel safe while doing their jobs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)